coomar2841/android-multipicker-library/README.md

-**Makes it easy and simple to integrate "Attach that photo/video" feature into your android apps.**
+**Makes it easy and simple to integrate "Attach that file" feature into your android apps.**

 >Don't worry about various devices/OS variations.